 But most famously to foreigners, Pyongyang Golf Course holds an interesting place in North Korean legend.
-Seemingly off limits to mere mortals, as the myth goes, it was here Supreme Leader Kim Jong-Il redefined golf as we know it, shattering the PGA Tour record of 59 in his first ever round with a score of just 34 strokes.
-His feat was witnessed by a handful of state officials, and the news shared to the people of North Korea.
+As the myth goes, it was here General Kim Jong-Il redefined golf as we know it, shattering the PGA Tour record of 59 in his first ever round with a score of just 34 strokes.
+His feat is said to have been witnessed by a handful of state officials and the news shared to the people of North Korea.
 It even included five hole-in-ones.
 Was there any truth to this story?
 I’d find out.

 Golf etiquette would indicate this to be an expensive round for Dear Leader, each ace a round of beers for all in the clubhouse.
 Luckily for him, at last estimate, there were just 45 golfers in the entire nation.

 Today I’d be one of them, assuming we could find the course.
 Information was scant, and the guides hadn’t visited before.
 But, I’d been promised Pyongyang Golf Course, that it was North Korea’s only place to have a hit, and as an avid golfer, I couldn’t pass up such a unique experience.
 I just had to play it.

 So, how does one find himself playing golf in North Korea?
 Firstly, you must get to North Korea.
-Secondly, you must enjoy golf — many of you may find this part more challenging!
-Organising the actual round was simple, I asked the question.
-Not a typical request, it was met with a ‘maybe, we can check.’
-Just four days later, the request had been approved by the North Korean government and my itinerary now included an 18th of September tee-off on the world’s darkest course.
+Secondly, you must enjoy golf.
+Many of you may find this part more challenging.
+Organising the actual round is simple, you ask the question.
+It’s not a typical request and it’s usually met by a ‘maybe, we can check.’
+But just four days later, the request had been approved by the North Koren tourism authority and my itinerary now included an 18th of September tee-off on the world’s darkest course.
 Too easy.

 Not coincidently, today was also my last full day within North Korea.
 I hadn’t left the hotel unaccompanied in over half a month and each day’s itinerary had been an exhausting 8am-8pm venture.
 Sometimes more.
 I’m just saying, this countryside golf escape couldn’t have come soon enough!
 Perhaps I’d even get a sleep-in.